-Turning this boring, slanted wall into one of the main features of this room started by installing a modern geometric design on it.
+Turning this boring, slanted wall into one of the room's main features started with installing a modern geometric design on it.

-My last post was about how I wanted to create a design on paper, but sadly and as usual, I failed at doing so.
+My last post was about how I wanted to create a design on paper, but, as usual, I failed.
 I commissioned my nephew to do that job for me.
-He delivered three beautiful designs, but I kind of chickened out on working with the one I liked.
-There were too many numbers and cuts to follow and to tell you the truth, I'm not too good at that.
+He delivered three beautiful designs, but I chickened out on working with the one I liked.
+There were too many numbers and cuts to follow, and to tell you the truth, I'm not too good at that.

 What did I do instead??